 Yellowstone National Park is located in the western United States, primarily within northwest Wyoming, with parts of the park also located in Montana and Idaho.
 Yellowstone was the first national park in the U.S., and is renowned for its wildlife, natural landscapes, and geothermal features, particularly the Old Faithful geyser.

-If you are thinking of taking your e-bike with you to Yellowstone National Park, this article will address all your questions before you embark on your trip!
+If you are thinking of exploring Yellowstone National Park by electric bike, this article will address all your questions before you embark on your trip!

 Are e-bikes allowed in Yellowstone National Park?